mingislight/mingislight.github.io/_posts/2025-08-05-one-year-service-desk-journal.md

 ## Cross-Team Collaboration

 The Service Desk is the **frontline of Healthcare IT**, but we are never alone.
-At Bozeman Health, we work hand-in-hand with other IT and operational teams to keep the hospital running smoothly:
+At Healthcare IT, we work hand-in-hand with other IT and operational teams to keep the hospital running smoothly:

 - **Desktop Support Team** – Resolving on-site device, workstation, and printer issues.
 - **Security Team** – Monitoring access logs, enforcing policies, and responding to suspicious activity to protect patient and staff data.